aadsm/jsmediatags/README.md

 });
 ```

-Note that URL has to include scheme(absolute URL).Relative URL is not supported for now.
+Note that the URI has to include the scheme (e.g.: https://), as relative URIs are not supported.

 ```javascript